Disease Guide ·Collapsing Trachea ·2026

 2Can collapsing trachea be cured?

-No. Collapsing trachea is a chronic, progressive condition that cannot be cured.
-Medical management controls symptoms and improves quality of life.
-Tracheal stenting provides structural support but doesn't regenerate the weakened cartilage.
-The goal is to slow progression and manage coughing episodes.
-Most dogs can live comfortably with proper treatment, though the condition tends to worsen with age.
+No - it's a chronic, progressive condition.
+Medical management controls symptoms and improves life quality.
+Stenting provides structural support but doesn't regenerate weakened cartilage.
+Most dogs live comfortably with treatment, though it worsens with age.

 3Should I use a harness instead of a collar?